-Adversarial attacks have been widely utilized to measure the robustness of DNN models in various approaches, particularly for those in high-level vision tasks as aforementioned.
-As known, these DNN models basically wish to construct non-linear mapping function $g$ to effectively characterize the relationships between input data and output result.
+{\bf Attack.} Adversarial attacks have been widely utilized to evaluate the robustness of DNN models in various approaches, particularly for those high-level vision tasks as aforementioned.
+As known, these DNN models basically wish to construct a non-linear mapping function $g$ to effectively characterize the relationships between input data and output results.

-Adversarial attack can be either \textit{targeted} or \textit{untargeted}.
-Given a vectorized input $\bf x$ and a mapping function $y = g({\bf x})$, for \textit{untargeted} attack, adversarial examples ${\bf x}^{\ast}$ are used to produce undesignated but incorrect output.
+An adversarial attack can be either \textit{targeted} or \textit{untargeted}.
+Given a vectorized input $\bf x$ and a mapping function $y = g({\bf x})$, for an \textit{untargeted} attack, adversarial examples ${\bf x}^{\ast}$ are used to produce undesignated but incorrect output.
 They can be derived using: Here ${d}\{\cdot\}$ measures the signal distance between original $\bf x$ and adversarial example ${\bf x}^{\ast}$, for which conventional MSE or other metrics can be used.

-Adversarial attack can be also {\it targeted}.
-Having an image classification example, a targeted attack, as the name implies, attempts to use example ${\bf x}^*$ that has only limited perturbation compared with original input $\bf x$, to “fool” the classifier $f$ to mis-classify ${\bf x}^*$ to some targeted label $y^t = f({\bf x}^*)$ that is totally different from the original outcome $y$.
+The adversarial attack can be also {\it targeted}.
+Taking image classification as an example, a targeted attack, as the name implies, attempts to use example ${\bf x}^*$ that has limited perturbation compared with original input $\bf x$, to “fool” the classifier $f$ to misclassify ${\bf x}^*$ to some targeted label $y^t = f({\bf x}^*)$ that is different from the original outcome $y$.
 Such targeted adversarial examples can be generated through: